-- (a) The instructor of record for a given course is solely responsible for establishing academic assignments and methods of examination in that course. - (b) Instructors of record are encouraged to provide clear explanations of their expectations regarding the completion of assignments and examinations, including permissible collaboration.
-This includes detailed examples about what collaboration is and is not permitted and what resources may and may not be used. - (c) Instructors of record are encouraged to choose assignments and methods of examination believed to promote academic integrity.
+(a) The instructor of record for a given course is solely responsible for establishing academic assignments and methods of examination in that course.

+(b) Instructors of record are encouraged to provide clear explanations of their expectations regarding the completion of assignments and examinations, including permissible collaboration.
+This includes detailed examples about what collaboration is and is not permitted and what resources may and may not be used.

+(c) Instructors of record are encouraged to choose assignments and methods of examination believed to promote academic integrity.
 Examples of these include opportunities to display critical thinking around a unique set of issues, creative assessments developed by students, careful proctoring of examinations, and the regular creation of fresh exams and assignments.
-Nothing in this Code is intended to eliminate or prohibit the use of collaborative projects or unproctored examinations or other assessments.
-When assigning collaborative projects or using unproctored examinations, the instructor of record should explicitly state the expectations of performance for all participants. - (d) Instructors of record are encouraged to provide opportunities for students to affirm their commitment to academic integrity in various settings, including examinations and other assignments.
+Nothing in this Code is intended to eliminate or prohibit the use of collaborative projects or unproctored examinations, the instructor of record should explicitly state the expectations of performance for all participants.

+(d) Instructors of record are encouraged to provide opportunities for students to affirm their commitment to academic integrity in various settings, including examinations and other assignments.
 The following statement may be used for this purpose: "I, (student's name), affirm that I have completed this assignment/examination in accordance with the Code of Academic Integrity."